cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Candidates have also been actively using Twitter to connect with the general public on a more personal level &amp; to express their stand on issues and advocacies.
 Among the candidates, <a href="https://twitter.com/SamiraGutoc?ref_src=twsrc%5Etfw" rel="noreferrer" target="_blank">@SamiraGutoc</a> emerged as the most talked about on Twitter during the election season. <a href="https://twitter.com/hashtag/Eleksyon2019?src=hash&amp;ref_src=twsrc%5Etfw">#Eleksyon2019</a> <a href="https://t.co/PByPoO5XHq">pic.twitter.com/PByPoO5XHq</a></p>&mdash; Twitter Philippines (@TwitterPH) <a href="https://twitter.com/TwitterPH/status/1128244846794141697?ref_src=twsrc%5Etfw" rel="noreferrer" target="_blank">May 14, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Four out of the five Most Tweeted about candidates were from the Liberal Party's #OtsoDiretso slate, and one was from Makabayan.
-All five had mostly progressive stances, and were often lauded by Twitter's Filipino millennials.
+No day went by without a trending tweet lauding their progressive stances.

 ![The top 5 talked about senatorial candidates for #Eleksyon2019.](media/2019-08-30/top-5.jpeg)

-It all looked so promising.
-Considering they've bagged the "youth vote" and they've got passionate advocates campaigning for them, you'd like to believe that their names have at least trickled down to the average Filipino household.
+Considering they've bagged the "youth vote" and got passionate advocates campaigning for them, you'd like to believe that their names have at least trickled down to the average Filipino household.

 Well, we all know how this ends.